 Honesty and authenticity are at the heart of Maria's approach with all her patients.
 She firmly believes that healing requires not only a personal commitment, but also a safe, supportive, and nurturing environment.

-Maria's goal is to treat her patients with the same level of patience and respect that her own healers have given her.
+Having been a patient first, Maria knows the fear that can accompany pain, injury, and illness and how scattering this can be to the spirit.
+As such, Maria's goal is to treat her patients with the same level of patience and respect that her own healers have given her.
 At the heart of every session she gives, Maria places an emphasis on compassion, intuition, and body-mind awareness.